Configuring bootnodes in a production network

-We do not recommend putting bootnodes behind a load balancer since the enode is tied to the node’s public key, IP address, and discovery ports.
-Any changes to the enode of the bootnode prevents other nodes from being able to establish a connection with the bootnode.
+We do not recommend putting bootnodes behind a load balancer because the enode relates to the node public key, IP address, and discovery ports.
+Any changes to a bootnode enode prevents other nodes from being able to establish a connection with the bootnode.
 This is why we recommend putting more bootnodes on the network itself.

-To ensure that the bootnode’s enode does not change when recovering from a complete bootnode failure:
+To ensure that a bootnode enode does not change when recovering from a complete bootnode failure:

 - Create the node key pair (that is, the private and public key) before starting the bootnode.

-When creating bootnodes in the cloud (for example, AWS, Azure), attempt to assign a static IP to them.
+When creating bootnodes in the cloud (for example, AWS and Azure), attempt to assign a static IP address to them.
 If your network is:

-We recommend that the bootnode configuration be stored under source control.
+We recommend that you store the bootnode configuration under source control.

 To allow for failure, specify all bootnodes on the command line (even to the bootnodes themselves).